xoap-io/xoap-powershell-dsc-configurations/README.md

 }
 ```

-So now that all DSC modules are available and the module versions are defined you need to run the following command in your Powershell to compile it locally:
+So now that all DSC modules are available and the module versions are defined,
+you need to run the following command in your Powershell to compile it locally:

 ```
 .
 PATHTOYOURSCRIPT\MSTF_SecurityBaseline_Edge_v107_Computer.ps1